RMWinslow/3102/outline.md

     - Consumer's constraints
     - Shifts in exogenous wage or outside income
 - Labor supply curve
+#### Material from the Lecture:
+- Lecture recording (will be posted Sunday)
+- Ch.
+4 Slides from the publisher
+- In-class notes

 ### Lecture 6: February 04
 #### Topics Covered: